dsagman/picat/picat.md

 Consider this a rough draft representing my personal learning curve.
 This document is not intended to be read top to bottom, but rather to help you if you get stuck where I did and hopefully give you the insight to move forward.
 As such, there's some redundancy between sections because I'm trying to make them self-contained as much as possible.

+*Notes:*

+ *I am much indebted to Advent of Code for providing a wealth of puzzles that have helped me learn Picat (and other languages). https://adventofcode.com*

-Note: Title inspired by What I Wish I Knew When I was Learning Haskell, which helped me learn that language. https://github.com/sdiehl/wiwinwlh
+ *Title inspired by What I Wish I Knew When I was Learning Haskell, which helped me learn that language. https://github.com/sdiehl/wiwinwlh*

+## How This Document Is Organized

+This document has the following primary sections:

+- [Introduction](#what-i-wish-i-knew-when-learning-picat-introduction) (you are here!), which includes some high level information about Picat.
+- [Constraint and Planner Programming](#constraint-programming-and-the-planner), these capabilities are the reason I wanted to learn Picat and are a central strength of the language.
+- [Picat is not Python](#picat-isnt-python).
+This is the section if you're unfamiliar with Prolog and logic programming concepts.
+I had always struggled with these, so I share what I found challenging and helpful.
+There's also some neat tricks here such as dynamic dispatch.
+- [Resources](#resources).
+Links to more information about Picat and example code.
+- [Appendix: Using Picat In Class](#appendix-using-picat-for-instruction)Some ideas for how to autograde Picat student assignments.
+- [Appendix: My Errors](#errors-i-always-make-and-how-i-compensate).
+The things I always get wrong, altough I'm doing it less now that I've written this!
+- [Appendix: Debugging](#appendix-debugging) Some ideas for debugging that I rely on.
+- [Appendix: Stuff I Don't Know](#appendix--things-i-still-dont-fully-understand)Things that I don't fully understand about Picat.

 ## About Picat